 Public education is the key!
-Following the proper rules, most lightning casualties can be easily, quickly, and cheaply avoided.
-People need increased awareness of lightning hazards and knowledge of lightning safety.
+The vast majority of lightning casualties can be easily, quickly, and cheaply avoided, if the proper rules are followed.
+People need increased awareness of the lightning hazard and knowledge of lightning safety.

 Lightning Safety:

 Lightning safety involves several easy steps that anyone can do.
 While lightning safety can be inconvenient, consider how inconvenient the alternative of not following these simple rules could be!
 Adults are ALWAYS responsible for the safety of children under their care; this includes lightning safety.
 Remember: